 New Age Tea Bags

 There is quite a difference between Sullivan’s teabags and the teabags we buy at the grocery store today.
 For one, Sullivan used silk for his teabags.
 However, silk is an expensive fabric, and teabags gained popularity very quickly.
+If you’re wondering what tea bags are made of, there are several different materials besides silk used today.

 Once more and more large companies began to adopt this method, they also began looking for ways to cut the cost of production.
 As a result, factories opted for paper-based, flow-through filter bags rather than fabric in the 1930s.
 These new bags were: